plgd-dev/doc/content/en/docs/services/device-provisioning-service/device-provisioning-service.md

 9. Device provisioning doesn't require to connect the device to the plgd hub.
 In such a case, device is ready to be securely used for your Device-to-Device scenarios.

 {{< /note >}}

+### Multiple PLGD Hubs

+The DPS supports multiple PLGD Hubs or CoAP Gateways.
+This feature enables users to configure multiple PLGD hubs or CoAP gateways for the device through enrollment group configuration.

+To configure multiple CoAP gateways, set the helm value `.enrollmentGroups.[].hub.gateways` to the list of CoAP gateways in the format `SCHEME://HOST:PORT`.
+For example, `[ "coaps+tcp://plgd.cloud:5684", ... ]`.

+To set multiple PLGD hubs, set the helm value `.enrollmentGroups.[].hubs` to the list of PLGD hub objects, which contain the same values as the `.enrollmentGroups.[].hub` object in the enrollment group configuration.

+{{< note >}}

+For multiple hubs, it is expected that the hubs are different instances.

+{{< /note >}}